Helialiaia01/ImCaption---Intelligent-Image-Captioning/README.md

 ---

-## 🎯 What is this project?
+## Overview

-Have you ever wondered how AI can "see" an image and describe it in words?
-This project explores exactly that!
+This project implements an encoder-decoder architecture with attention for automatic image captioning.
+Given an input image, the model generates a natural language description of its content.

-We built an **image captioning system** that takes any photograph and generates a descriptive sentence about its content.
-For example, given a photo of a park, it might output: *"a dog playing with a frisbee in the grass"*.
+The system combines:

-### How it works
+- **ResNet-101** for visual feature extraction

-Our model combines two powerful neural network architectures:
+- **Attention mechanism** for focusing on relevant image regions

-1. **CNN (ResNet-101)** — Acts as the "eyes", extracting visual features from images
+- **LSTM** for sequential caption generation
-2. **LSTM with Attention** — Acts as the "brain", generating words one by one while focusing on relevant image regions
+- **Beam search** for improved inference

-We also integrated **BLIP**, a modern vision-language model, for comparison and enhanced capabilities.
+We also provide an integration with BLIP for comparison with modern vision-language models.

-## 📁 Project Structure
+## Project Structure

 ```
 Image-Captioning/